lazy-eggplant/vs.templ/docs/syntax.md

 ### include

+> [!IMPORTANT]
+> The full behaviour of this function is determined by downstream integration.

 Add in place the file defined in `src`.
 If not found, it uses the content inside `include`.
 External files will have their root removed when included.
 File loading for a single `include` instance appearing in code is only done once, even if in a cycle.
 Later requests will show the same content as before.
 `src` is just a static string, not an expression.
 This is because the evaluation of the file must be statically resolved.

+The functionality of `include` is not provided by `vs.templ` and requires downstream integration.
-There is no caching provided by `vs.templ`, if you need it you will have to implement it as part of the load function passed to the preprocessor constructor.
+As such is no caching provided by `vs.templ`; if you need that, you will have to implement it as part of the load function passed to the preprocessor constructor.
 Similarly, circular dependencies are not tested.
 It is up to you to use a load function which ensures they will not occur.

+The CLI shipping with this library has a very limited implementation which will load files as XML with normal fs paths.

 #### Examples